breadthe/folio/ROADMAP.md

 - Show history entries (later replaced or augmented by charts), tracked since, last price, low, high, trend

 #### BUGS
+- Un-watching coins should remove them from the Watchlist
+- .../ledger/node_modules/gsap/TweenMax.js:6907 Uncaught Cannot tween a null target.
+Seemed to occur right after watching a new coin when it started ticking.
 - Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
+- (v0.0.18) ~~Regression introduced when preserving watched coins while syncing the map~~
 - (v0.0.15) ~~Sometimes when on a page the corresponding menu option is not highlighted, seems to occur when live-reloading.
 This can be fixed by saving/retriving the selected menu from Vuex.
 No need for localStorage - this will reset the position to Home every time the app is started.~~
 - (v0.0.5) ~~Date format for mapLastSynced retrieved from storage has wrong format~~
 - (v0.0.4) ~~Desktop app build - routes don't work~~